 Table 2: Bloom’s hierarchy of the psychomotor and affective domains

 As you select the right level for your students, another consideration is what is achievable in a twelve-week course.
-Additional contextual factors that may influence your ILOs include: class size, required and/or elective course, students from the same program or a variety of programs, year of the course, level of the program, number of instructors, TA support, etc. These factors may require you to re-think what you can help your students to learn and how you can assess your course learning outcomes in a sustainable way.
+Additional contextual factors that may influence your ILOs include: class size, whether or not the course is required or an elective, whether or not students are from the same program or a variety of programs, year of the course, level of the program, number of instructors, TA support, etc. These factors may require you to re-think what you can help your students to learn and how you can assess your course learning outcomes in a sustainable way.

 Given that ILOs can relate to different learning domains and different levels within those domains, they are not all equally easy to measure.
 Some types of ILOs are straightforward to measure (e.g., those on the lower end of the cognitive domain or specific behaviours in the psychomotor domain).
 For example, measurement is clear when assessments have right versus wrong answers.
 In math, students can demonstrate their ability to apply certain equations through assignment or test questions; they get marks when they are correct and no marks when they are not.
 However, not all ILOs are so easily assessable.
 An ILO that asks students to analyze a text according to a particular theory of literary criticism may be assessed via an analytical paper or seminar presentation, but there is not one optimal end product.
 In such cases it is typically possible to create criteria for a rubric that can be used to assess how well the various criteria have been met.